 The CTM bus station in Tangier is in the new part of town.
 But it is easy to access all other areas of Tangier with a petit taxi or by walking.
 There are hills so you may want to check where you’re staying and distances before deciding to go by foot.

-The bus from Tanger to Rabat costs 75 dirhams and takes between 3.5 and 4.5 hours.
+For general ideas of pricing, the bus from Tangier to Rabat costs 75 dirhams and takes between 3.5 and 4.5 hours.

 CTM RABAT BUS STATION